defeo/class-cost/technical-annex.md

 submitted to the NIST post-quantum standardization process.
 Early research on isogeny-based cryptosystems was mostly focused on SIDH, its cryptanalysis, and its efficient implementation.
+As the most mature of isogeny-based cryptosystems, SIDH remains an important target.

 In recent years, however, Stolbunov's ideas have been revisited, producing an explosion of new cryptosystems based on the nexus